benevidesh/zettelmaking/README.md

 ### How these scripts might help you?

-The "meat" is the script named `zex` (a short for: Zettelkasten Explorer).
+The "meat" is the script named `zx` (a short for: Zettelkasten Explorer).

-Calling `zex` lists all the notes in a given folder.
+Calling `zx` lists all the notes in a given folder.
 The list is showed using `fzf`.

 Once `fzf` is in the scene, sky is the limit.